gusinacio/gusinacio/INFRASTRUCTURE.md

 ## Projects

-- [Nexxera Test](https://github.com/flametuner/nexxera-devops-test): Test for a DevOps positon at Nexxera, the test was about fetching a daily update file from FTP and deploy it on Docker
+- [nexxera-test](https://github.com/flametuner/nexxera-devops-test): Test for a DevOps positon at Nexxera, the test was about fetching a daily update file from FTP and deploy it on Docker
+- [kafka-docker](https://github.com/flametuner/kafka-docker): a way of running up kafka using docker-compose for Distributed Systems class.